andrewhessler/heffree-dev/src/assets/bliki/project-personal-site.md

 The public source can be found [here](https://github.com/andrewhessler/heffree-dev).
 I'll update the README with the nginx config.
 The nginx config started out pretty simple, but definitely got simpler after I stopped using it as a proxy.

-I do some silly things, it's not structured well, but that's the benefit of building for yourself.
+I do some silly things with the generator.
+It's not structured well, but that's the benefit of building for yourself.
 I do multiple layers of template rendering, which interestingly is kind of similar to what we do at my current job with our Helm templating.

 It was really satisfying to recognize some obvious over-engineering.
 And that over-engineering might even be valid for someone else's vision, it's really just about the tradeoffs.
 I might be over-engineered for someone else's vision.
 I just struggle to determine if any implementation is correct.
 Are all working implementations correct?
 I think yes.
 I also think depending on the context there can be **more correct** implementations.

 I guess I feel better saying it was really satisfying to recognize such a distinct alternative architecture.

 ## Design
-As I mentioned before, one of my driving inspirations was Obsidian.
+As I mentioned earlier, one of my driving inspirations was Obsidian.
 I like the compressed area in the middle and it fits mobile well.
 I personally like the styling I have in Obsidian, but I think some people might see it as overkill.
+I may start to leak more of it into the site as time goes on.

-So, for my second inspiration, I decided to use some toned down colors from my terminal colorschemes.
+For my second inspiration, I decided to use some toned down colors from my terminal colorschemes.
 The background of the site is the exact color of my terminal background, but the orange and cyan are adjacent to my tmux window split colors (X11 orange and cyan).
 They're pretty Portal inspired, but not the exact hexcodes.

 Additional inspiration includes:
 - My nav looks egregiously similar to [Colton Voege's](https://colton.dev/), but maybe we can all just agree there's only so many ways to layout 5 elements and a horizontal rule/bottom border...
 - [Armin's blog](https://lucumr.pocoo.org/), as I mentioned.
 - I noticed Martin Fowler calls [his blog](https://martinfowler.com/bliki/) a "bliki", so I named my route bliki as an homage.
 My wife informed me this is also slang for a gun nowadays.
 My actual content continues to reference it as a blog.
-- I also really like [Nolen Royalty's](https://eieio.games/blog/) EIEIO blog, I intend to eventually do something similar to him where my less relevant thoughts can be tossed off to the side; maybe simply by rendering my markdown that exists in parentheses.
+- I also really like [Nolen Royalty's](https://eieio.games/blog/) EIEIO blog, I intend to eventually do something similar to him where my less relevant thoughts can be tossed off to the side; maybe anything that exists in parentheses.
 - I enjoy the simplicity of [Nikhil Suresh's blog](https://ludic.mataroa.blog/) and I also now realize at one point my blog index looked identical to his, unintentionally.
 - Honorable mentions: [Yossi Kreinin's blog](https://www.yosefk.com/blog/) and [Yoshua Wuyts' blog](https://blog.yoshuawuyts.com/)